The total value of a company’s shares

-Market capitalization (sometimes known as “market cap” for short) helps investors to figure out how big a company is.
-It’s calculated by taking the price of one share and multiplying this by the number of outstanding shares.
+Market capitalisation (sometimes known as “market cap” for short) helps investors to figure out how big a company is.
+It’s calculated by taking the price of one share and multiplying it by the number of outstanding shares.
 (Outstanding shares reflect how much stock is held on the open market.)

-Let’s imagine a tech company called Mango has 15 million shares that are worth $150 apiece.
-Multiplying these two figures tells us that its market cap is $2.25 billion.
+Let’s imagine a tech company called Mango has 15 million shares that are worth $150 each.
+Multiplying these two figures tells us that its market cap is $2.25bn.

 Why market caps are useful